Tulsa vs. Arkansas State NCAA Football Odds, Plays and Insights | September 25, 2021

 Arkansas State Stats and Trends

-- Arkansas State has one win against the spread in three games this season.
+- Arkansas State has covered the spread on one occasion this season.

-- The Red Wolves have been underdogs by 13.5 points or more one time this season and have not covered the spread once.
+- This year, the Red Wolves are winless against the spread when entering a game as an underdog of 13.5 points or more.

 - Arkansas State is 1-0 against the spread and 1-1 overall in games when it records more than 29.3 points.

-- In games that Arkansas State churns out more than 406.7 yards, the team is 1-0 against the spread and 1-1 overall.
+- In games that Arkansas State totals over 406.7 yards, the team is 1-0 against the spread and 1-1 overall.

-- This year the Red Wolves have turned the ball over four times, one more than the Golden Hurricane's takeaways (3).
+- The Red Wolves have turned the ball over four times this season, one more turnover than the Golden Hurricane have forced (3).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.